e-Plugins/xcart5.x/README.md

-# iDEAL plugin for X-Cart 5.4
+# DigiWallet plugin for X-Cart 5.4

 ## Usage
-Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of Digiwallet.com to your webstore.
+Use this plugin to add support for iDEAL, Mister Cash, Sofort and other payment methods of DigiWallet to your webstore.

 ## Installation